stango1234556/PackDex/README.md

 Pokemon TCG pack opening simulator website

-Notes:
+## Notes

--Scarlet and Violet sets do not properly work right now because of API changes.
+- Scarlet & Violet sets do not properly work right now due to API changes.
+- Market prices are not available right now due to API changes.
--Older sets do not have proper structure yet.
+- Older sets do not yet have proper pack structure implemented.
--Rarity weights are not properly balanced yet.
+- Rarity weights are currently unbalanced and need tuning.